spoonapps/docs/getting_started/spoon_and_docker/spoon_and_docker.md

 Spoon layering also enables *partial rollback* during container builds via the `using` command.
 This is especially useful when an external tool is required *during* the build process, but is *not* desired in the ultimate container.
 For example:

     using git
-	// pull in stuff using git
+	  // pull in content using git

+	// (git content no longer present in the container)
-	// use the stuff to complete container setup
+	// use the content to complete container setup

 In this code, the contents of the `git` container will *not* be present in the output container.
 By contrast, Docker does not distinguish between content that is imported for use only during the build process and content required by the application container at runtime.